lftraining/mqtt-to-s3/README.md

 This sample uses an [OpenFaaS MQTT-connector](https://github.com/openfaas/mqtt-connector) along with a Python function to receive JSON messages from MQTT and to store them in an S3 bucket.

-The use-case could be ingestion of IoT sensor data from edge devices.
+Follow the instruction below to create infrastructure that receives ingestion of IoT sensor data from edge devices.
 It is a starting point, and easy to modify for your own uses.

 ## Installation